jinkiesz/Assignment5/README.md

     Running the server:
-        Step1. to run the server first you need to compile the file by writing make in the terminal Step2. to execute the server write the name of the file and then the port you wish to open a socket on: ./tsamgroup17 <port> info. after that you should see confirmation on what ip address your server is on and what port youve opened on a socket
+        Step1. to run the server first you need to compile the file by writing make in the terminal Step2. to execute the server write the name of the file and then the port you wish to open a socket on: ./tsamgroup17 <port>
+        Step3.
+Once youve run the Server a server_log.txt file should had been created thats gonna log the information info. after that you should see confirmation on what ip address your server is on and what port youve opened on a socket
-        Step3. input ip of the server you want to remotely connect to, once youve input that you should get asked for the port number of that server.
+        Step4. input ip of the server you want to remotely connect to, once youve input that you should get asked for the port number of that server.
-        Step4. congrats youve (hopefully) been connected and should had sent and recieved a HELO and SERVERS command
+        Step5. congrats youve (hopefully) been connected and should had sent and recieved a HELO and SERVERS command

     Commands Implemented in Server:
         Send HELO: sends HELO to anyone that connects to the server or anyone the server connects to